radian-software/prescient.el/README.md

   candidates.
-The default is `literal`, `regexp`, and `initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, fuzzy matching, prefix matching, anchored matching or any combination of those.
+The default is `literal`, `regexp`, and `initialism` as described above, but you can also use substring matching, initialism matching, regexp matching, fuzzy matching, prefix matching, anchored matching, literal-prefix matching, or any combination of those.
 See the docstring for full details.

 * `prescient-filter-alist`: An alist of symbol-function pairs that associate a symbol in `prescient-filter-method` with a function that